 Fred Clark posted an item last night in which he expressed surprise that the story of Abraham and the three visitors in Genesis 18 is a lot stranger than he had thought.
 For one thing, Abraham and the visitors eat a meal that mixes meat and dairy, and would therefore be regarded as non-kosher by many of Abraham’s descendants.
 But, more crucially, Clark notes that one of the three visitors — who are often called “angels” — seems to be God himself.
 A walking, talking, eating God.

 Personally, I’m surprised that Clark is surprised by that last bit, partly because it has always seemed clear to me that one of the three visitors is God himself.
-It’s certainly implicit in the text itself — not least because, after God finishes “standing” with Abraham and discussing the fate of Sodom with him, only two of the three visitors arrive in Sodom itself.
+It’s certainly implicit in the text: God and Abraham “stand” together and discuss the fate of Sodom while the other men make their way to that city, and only two of the three visitors arrive in Sodom itself.
 Presumably God himself was the third visitor.

 But beyond the text itself, nearly every single dramatized version of this story that I have seen has suggested that there was something different about one of the three visitors.
 So I had always assumed that that was a standard interpretation of the text, if not the standard interpretation of the text.